robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ## Enabling System
 System that supports a .red[system‐of‐interest] during its life cycle stages but does not necessarily contribute directly to its function during operation

-_Examples: code compilers, assemblers, prototypes, test harness, unit tests_
+> _Examples: code compilers, assemblers, prototypes, test harness, unit tests_

 ???
-# System of Interest
+As I said before, the systems engineering view allows us to make scoping decisions.
+By designating a system-of-interest, we identify the system that is the focus of the engineering effort.
+It is used to define the set of system elements, system element interconnections, and the environment that it operates in.

-* The term system-of-interest is used to define the set of system elements, system element interconnections, and the environment that it operates in.
+For appropriate scoping, it is also necessary to identify enabling-systems that are separate from the system-of-interest.
+Enabling systems are systems that supports a .red[system‐of‐interest] during its life cycle stages but does not necessarily contribute directly to its function during operation.
+For example, compilers and IDEs are enabling systems but don't directly contribute to the the software's function during operation.

 ---
 # Terminology